Key Questions

 Heath will collect substantial development fees, income taxes, and a 6.5-mill surcharge for its infrastructure.
 Granville Schools will bear nearly $12 million in new annual operating costs and up to $55 million in construction — with almost none of the revenue.

-At the same time, Heath City Council has raised its own serious concerns: traffic impacts on local roads, who pays for major infrastructure expansions, whether this volume of high-price homes is actually needed, utility capacity, and how the new residents will integrate into Heath’s community character.
+Several Council members have raised serious questions of their own: traffic impacts on local roads, who pays for major infrastructure expansions, whether this volume of high-price homes is actually needed, utility capacity, and how the new residents will integrate into Heath's community.
+Those questions deserve public answers — not a closed-door executive session on June 29.

-We urge Heath City Council to demand complete studies and fair solutions.
-Good development should not come at the expense of neighboring taxpayers and schools.
+We urge Heath City Council to keep all financial discussions public, demand complete studies, and insist on fair solutions.
+Good development should not come at the expense of neighboring taxpayers, schools, or the transparency residents of both communities deserve.

 This site was built by Granville and Licking County residents concerned about the proposed Heath Hills development and its impact on our schools, infrastructure, and quality of life.